What is CMAR? Construction Manager at Risk Explained

 Benefits of Using CMAR

 After understanding the CMAR process, it’s easy to see why this approach is gaining popularity.
-With its focus on collaboration, cost control, and risk management, CMAR delivers a range of benefits that set it apart from traditional project delivery methods.
+With its focus on collaboration, cost control, and risk management, CMAR delivers a range of benefits that set it apart from traditional project delivery methods, like Design-Bid-Build.

 Stronger Project Alignment